olininfo/olininfo.github.io/CONTRIBUTING.md

 ### 1)  Create an image for the tile

+Card images should be:
+- Saved in .JPG format
+- 2.5:1 aspect ratio (landscape orientation)
+- 1024-2048px wide
+- Dark enough to show white text clearly
+- Free of text in the center of the image

-Load your image using Adobe Photoshop and export your image as jpg using the **Save for Web (Legacy)** feature (i.e. `File > Export > Save For Web (Legacy)`).
+If you are using Adobe Photoshop, you can export your image as jpg using the **Save for Web (Legacy)** feature (i.e. `File > Export > Save For Web (Legacy)`).
 To save space, make sure the image width is between 1024 and 2048.
 Remember to keep the original image.

 ### 2)  Add images